-Commercial Real Estate Investment Brokerage
+Real Estate Brokerage

 Our primary business and source of revenue is the representation of commercial property owners as their exclusive investment broker in the sale of their properties.
 Our investment sales professionals also represent buyers in fulfilling their investment real estate acquisition needs.
-Commissions from real estate investment brokerage sales accounted for approximately 87% of our revenue in 2023.
+Our auction services division offers our clients an accelerated way to buy and sell commercial property as a complement to our traditional property marketing channels.
 Sales are generated by maintaining relationships with property owners, providing market information and trends to them during their investment or "hold" period, and being selected as their representative when they decide to sell, buy additional property, or exchange their property for another property.
 We collect commissions upon the sale of each property based on a percentage of sales price.
 These commission percentages are typically inversely correlated with sales price and thus are generally higher for smaller transactions.